Tips for Filling Out the 2023-2024 FAFSA

 • You can view your aid offer here.

-If you have a Federal Direct Loan:
+If you will accept any Federal Direct Loans:

 If you have been awarded a Cal Grant: